 - Using a white vertical surface on which to stick each old photograph means the camera can be angled directly at the old photograph to avoid perspective distortions of the digital images.

-- Alternatively the photographs can be placed on white card on a table/floor and photograph from above.
+- Alternatively the photographs can be placed on white card on a table/floor and photographed from above.
 (But shadows can be problematic with this method).

 - This is a time consuming process but at least curating my collection of old images ahead of time made this stage much easier to manage.